 (Chelsea Update would like to thank Suzann Flowers for the information in this story.)

-Project partners include the City of Chelsea, Washtenaw Area Transportation Study (WATS) and Saint Joseph Mercy Health System.
+Chelsea POP is a 30-day demonstration project that was deployed in September along Freer Road, Railroad, McKinley and Dewey street through a partnership of the City of Chelsea, Washtenaw Area Transportation Study (WATS) and Saint Joseph Mercy Health System.

 More information can be found at the project website at www.miwats.org/chelseapop.